Azie88/Estimated-Time-of-Arrival-ETA-Prediction/README.md

 - `dataset/`: Contains the dataset used for analysis, and predicted values.
 - `dev/`: Contains jupyter notebook with full end-to-end ML process
-- `toolkit/`: Pieline with ML model
+- `toolkit/`: Pipeline with ML model
 - `.gitignore`: Holds files to be ignored by Git.
 - `app.py`: Working Gradio app for prediction
 - `LICENSE`: Project license.